Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 The Health Department is working as quickly as possible to secure doses of the COVID-19 vaccine to distribute to area residents.
-Those who pre-register are being prioritized based on factors like age, occupation, and health conditions, and some door-to-door outreach is also being done to identify the most vulnerable communities, particularly those without internet access.
+Under the current phase 1c eligbility guidelines, those who pre-register are being prioritized based on factors like age, occupation, and health conditions, and some door-to-door outreach is also being done to identify the most vulnerable communities, particularly those without internet access.
 Please remain patient and wait until the Health Department contacts you.

 Once you have pre-registered for a COVID-19 vaccine through either the locally developed portal, the Southside and Pittsylvania-Danville Health Districts signup portal, OR the centralized, statewide portal for COVID-19 vaccine pre-registration you can sit back and wait for the Health Department to contact you.
 You can also check the status of your pre-registration to ensure that the Health Department has your information.